 The main floor of the B.C.
 Rogers Student Center houses the Food Court.
-Mississippi College requires all boarding students to participate in the meal program.
+Mississippi College requires all boarding students (except College Plaza) to participate in the meal program.
 We offer three meal plans designed to work around the busiest of schedules.
 Each plan comes with a fixed number of weekly board meals (for use in Food Court) and points (to be used in Jazzman's and SkyRanch).
 The meal plans are as follows:

-- Meals plan costs are included in the On Campus Living Charge that covers room and board.
-Additional points may be purchased from our food service provider. - The meals are per week (seven days). - One scan per mealtime-an extra scan during a mealtime will be charged to points. - Points equal dollars to be spent at Jazzman's or SkyRanch Grill.
+- Meal plan costs are included in the On Campus Living Charge that covers room and board.
+Additional points may be purchased from our food service provider. - The meals are per week (seven days) starting on Friday and ending on Thursday. - One scan per mealtime-an extra scan during a mealtime will be charged to points. - Points equal dollars to be spent at Jazzman's or SkyRanch Grill or for additional meals or entrees in the food court.
 Drinks can be purchased after meal hours in the Food Court. - Meals do not carry over from week to week. - Points carry over from the fall semester to the spring semester only.

-Food on campus is prepared by Sodexho Campus Services.
+Food on campus is prepared by Sodexo Campus Services.